CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab14.md

     ![](../Images/l14t6p2.png)

-## Task 7: Add code to identify key phrases
+### Task 7: Add code to identify key phrases

-It can be useful to identify key phrases in a body of text to help determine the main topics that it discusses.
+In this task, you'll add code to extract key phrases from the reviews.
+This will help you identify the main topics or themes discussed in the text, giving deeper insights into what the review is about.

 1. In the code editor, find the comment **Get key phrases**.
 Then add the code necessary to detect the key phrases in each review document: